Bartholomey/the_lake_redoubt/julija/12_chapter_twelve.md

 **78**

 I’m stuck with her.
 She is lurking beneath the lid.
 Truth be told, we probably both hate each other.
-But I still need her eyes, and she needs my body, even if she dislikes being ‘fox-haired’ and pale as if she were anemic.
+But I still need her eyes, and she needs my body, even if she dislikes being fox-haired and pale as if she were anemic.
 And yet, she wants to destroy me every time she returns.
 And every time, I agree with her and promise her that this time I will obey.
 Because she is right.

 **79**